drawk-cab/d4/README.md

 # d4
 Diminished Forth definition and interpreter

-This is the tiny language floatbeat uses to define sounds, designed for fun and fast live coding of music, inspired by Forth.
+This is the tiny language [floatbeat](http://github.com/colourcountry/floatbeat) uses to define sounds, designed for fun and fast live coding of music.

+It's a stack based language similar to Forth.

 ## Principles